 Home agents and mobile nodes MUST be able to perform authentication.
-The default algorithm is keyed MD5 [21], with a key size of 128 bits.
-The default mode of operation is to both precede and follow the data to be hashed, by the 128-bit key; that is, MD5 is to be used in "prefix+suffix" mode.
-The foreign agent MUST also support authentication using keyed MD5 and key sizes of 128 bits or greater, with manual key distribution.
-More authentication algorithms, algorithm modes, key distribution methods, and key sizes MAY also be supported.
+The default algorithm is HMAC-MD5 [23], with a key size of 128 bits.
+The foreign agent MUST also support authentication using HMAC-MD5 and key sizes of 128 bits or greater, with manual key distribution.
+Keys with arbitrary binary values MUST be supported.